-The assessment contains all letters, all numbers, and common punctuation to properly assess the full keyboard and determine what keys and zones need the most work.
-The Great Keyboarding Explorer assessment contains 76 words and the Urban Keyboarding Explorer assessment contains 110 words.
+The assessment contains all letters, numbers, and common punctuation to properly assess the full keyboard and determine what keys and zones need the most work.
+Both The Great Keyboarding Adventure assessment and Urban Keyboarding Explorer assessment contains 76 words.

 Keystroke analysis is used to generate personalized instruction for each individual student.
 Students can choose between a series of three exercise types that focus on the highest problem keys and problem zone.

 - Muscle Memory exercises are generated for each student based on his or her most prevalent problem keys.

 - Word Challenge exercises use the three most prevalent problem keys to prescribe words that have a high density or frequency of those letters.

 - Zone Challenge exercises generate a prescription of words based on the student’s finger that was most problematic.
 This allows student learning to focus on letters within that finger region on the keyboard.

 Our word banks are grade specific collections of words including frequently used words, core content vocabulary words, most common words seen on online assessments, and other word lists that reinforce what the student is learning in other subject areas.

 A student will move into skill area challenges and story challenges after they spend 15 minutes on problem keys or if they achieve a 90% accuracy level within their problem keys.